How to Prepare for an Accounting Job Interview

 Technical Accuracy Versus Business Impact

-Interviewers want accurate accounting fundamentals — balance sheets, cash flow statements, journal entries — but they’re equally interested in how you connect those fundamentals to decisions that drive the business.
+Interviewers want accurate accounting fundamentals—balance sheets, cash-flow statements, journal entries—but they’re equally interested in how you connect those fundamentals to decisions that drive the business.
 A candidate who knows GAAP or IFRS but cannot explain how a change in working capital affected cash flow last quarter is less compelling than someone who pairs technical accuracy with commercial insight.

 Role Fit: Level, Industry, and Software

-Behavioral Competencies and Culture Fit
+Behavioural Competencies and Culture Fit

 Global Mobility and Cross-Border Awareness

-For professionals whose careers are tied to international opportunities, interviewers will look for evidence of cross-border accounting knowledge (e.g., IFRS vs GAAP), experience with multi-currency reporting, and adaptability to different regulatory environments.
-Demonstrating awareness of visa, tax, and payroll considerations when relevant shows maturity and preparedness for global roles.
+For professionals whose careers are tied to international opportunities, interviewers will look for evidence of cross‐border accounting knowledge (e.g., IFRS vs GAAP), experience with multi-currency reporting, and adaptability to different regulatory environments.
+Demonstrating awareness of visa, tax, and payroll considerations when relevant shows maturity and readiness for global roles.

-Laying the Foundation: Know the Role Before You Walk In
+Laying The Foundation: Know The Role Before You Walk In

-Decode the Job Description
+Decode The Job Description

 Read the job description like a recruiter.
 Identify three categories: must-have skills (e.g., CPA, month-end close), desired skills (software or industry experience), and responsibilities that show seniority (supervision, process ownership).
 For each requirement, prepare one concise story or evidence point that proves you meet it.